-Compassionate leave may be available under this clause 47to an Employee if a member of the Employee's immediate family or household:
+Compassionate leave may be available under this clause 47 to an Employee if a member of the Employee's immediate family or household:

-- (a) contracts or develops a personal illness or sustains a personal injury that poses a serious threat to their life; or - (b) dies

-(a "permissible occasion").

-47.2 If the permissible occasion is the contraction or development of a personal illness, or the sustaining of a personal injury, the Employee may take the compassionate leave for that occasion at any time while the illness or injury persists.
+- (a) contracts or develops a personal illness or sustains a personal injury that poses a serious threat to their life; - (b) dies; - (c) a child is stillborn, where the child would have been a member of the Employee's immediate family, or a member of the Employee's household, if the child had been born alive; or - (d) the Employee or the Employee's spouse or defacto partner, has a miscarriage. - (a "permissible occasion"). - 47.2 Subclause 47.1(d) does not apply: - (a) if the miscarriage results in a stillborn child; or - (b) to a former spouse, or former defacto partner, of the Employee - Note: for the definition of stillborn child see subclause 50.2(m). - 47.3 If the permissible occasion is the contraction or development of a personal illness, or the sustaining of a personal injury, the Employee may take the compassionate leave for that occasion at any time while the illness or injury persists.

-47.3 Employees other than casual Employees
+47.4 Employees other than casual Employees

-The provisions of subclauses 47.4 to 47.6 apply to all Employees other than casual Employees.
-The entitlements of casual Employees are set out in subclause 47.7.
+The provisions of subclauses 47.5 to 47.7 apply to all Employees other than casual Employees.
+The entitlements of casual Employees are set out in subclause 47.8.

-47.4 An Employee is entitled to up to 2 ordinary days' paid leave, on each permissible occasion.

-- 47.5 An Employee may take compassionate leave for a particular permissible occasion as: - (a) a single continuous 2 day period; - (b) 2 separate periods of one day each; or - (c) any separate periods to which the Employee and Employer agree. - 47.6 An Employee may take unpaid additional compassionate leave by agreement with the Employer.
+- 47.5 An Employee is entitled to up to 2 ordinary days' paid leave, on each permissible occasion. - 47.6 An Employee may take compassionate leave for a particular permissible occasion as: - (a) a single continuous 2 day period; - (b) 2 separate periods of one day each; or - (c) any separate periods to which the Employee and Employer agree. - 47.7 An Employee may take unpaid additional compassionate leave by agreement with the Employer.

-47.7 Casual Employees
+47.8 Casual Employees

-Subject to the evidence requirements described at subclause 47.8, a casual Employee is entitled to 2 days unpaid compassionate leave on each permissible occasion.
+Subject to the evidence requirements described at subclause 47.9, a casual Employee is entitled to 2 days unpaid compassionate leave on each permissible occasion.
 Unpaid compassion leave under this subclause may be taken as: